Peter Lemongello

-Early career
+Early life

+Lemongello was born in Jersey City, New Jersey and moved to North Babylon, New York at the age of seven.
+He graduated from North Babylon High School in 1964.

 Lemongello formalized his musical ambitions in high school, when he played drums for Scotty Hamer's North Babylon Stage Band.
 He never learned to read music.
 He later spent time as a barber before being drafted for the U.S. Army and was sent to Vietnam during a period of American involvement in the Vietnam War.
 He then received a transfer into the military's Special Services.
 While in Vietnam, entertainer Martha Raye encouraged him to sing upon his return home.

+Career

 Upon his return home, he found out that his style of music—which had similarities to the kind performed by artists such as Nat King Cole, Steve Lawrence and Frank Sinatra—was out of vogue with the contemporary pop scene.
 Although he did make a few appearances at minor nightclubs, he spent much of his time working a series of odd jobs, one of which was as an egg salesman and as the owner of a laundromat that happened to sell his eggs.
 However, he retained his musical ambitions, and a manager initially suggested the name of Johnny Baron for him to use when he performed.
 His manager suggested the name of Lemongello, because it reminded him of Italian American customers of lemon Jell-O. He got his first big break in 1971 when he appeared on an episode of The Tonight Show Starring Johnny Carson that was guest hosted by Joey Bishop.
 This led him to getting a new manager, who also served as the manager of comedian Don Rickles, who hosted another episode on which Lemongello would appear as a guest.
 He claimed to have made 25 appearances on The Tonight Show, although only two further appearances from him were confirmed in a 1976 interview with him for The New York Times, which also noted that he made three appearances on The Mike Douglas Show and one on The Merv Griffin Show.
 He released his first two records (under the name Pete Lemongello) on the Rare Bird record label to no fanfare.
 In 1973, he signed to Epic Records.
 He released one single in December 1973; it was unsuccessful and he subsequently left the label.